letsdevapps/doc-templates/README.md

     4. [Business Case](docs/pt-br/08-entregas-executivas/business-case.md)
     5. [Lições Aprendidas](docs/pt-br/08-entregas-executivas/licoes-aprendidas.md)

-## Como usar
+How to use:

-- Clone este repositório.
+- Clone this repository.
-- Copie os templates para seu projeto.
+- Copy the templates to your project.
-- Preencha os arquivos correspondentes a cada fase do ciclo de vida.
+- Fill in the files corresponding to each phase of the lifecycle.
-- Versione tudo junto com o código no GitHub.
+- Version everything together with the code on GitHub.